Comaar/2767-Machine-Learning-2425/Group Project/README.md

 ## Project Overview

 The team is responsible for structuring the analysis, selecting, and evaluating machine learning techniques to build a complete pipeline.
-Key deliverables include a Python notebook detailing the ML pipeline and a report.

 ---